neondatabase/website/content/docs/ai/ai-concepts.md

 }
 ```

-To learn more about about OpenAI's embeddings, see [Embeddings](https://platform.openai.com/docs/guides/embeddings).
+To learn more about OpenAI's embeddings, see [Embeddings](https://platform.openai.com/docs/guides/embeddings).

 ## Storing vector embeddings in PostgreSQL

 Neon supports the [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) PostgreSQL extensions, which enable storing and retrieving vector embeddings directly within your Postgres database.
-When building AI and LLM applications, installing either of these extensions eliminate the need to build out your architecture to include a separate vector store.
+When building AI and LLM applications, installing either of these extensions eliminates the need to build out your architecture to include a separate vector store.

 After installing an extension, you can create a table to store your embeddings.
 For example, if you install the `pg_embedding` extension, you might define a table similar to the following to store your embeddings: